 We like Saunders as a stretch forward at the next level but were impressed with his ability to adjust to a more traditional center role.
 Showed a soft touch around the basket and drove the gaps when he caught outside.
 Most importantly, he protected the rim by stepping in for charges and altering layup attempts.

-The short and stocky post player led Marion Local in scoring in their win over P-G. He constantly is moving away from the ball and understands where and how to post up.
-He was rewarded for his off-ball work with wide open layups.
+The short and stocky post player led Marion Local in scoring in their win over P-G. He constantly is moving off from the ball and understands where and how to post up.
 Mescher also communicates like crazy on defense and can knock-down shots from the elbow.
 They’re able to rely on his consistent energy.

 Although Ferrell wasn’t able to find his scoring touch against Hiland (going 0/4 from the field, finishing scoreless), he showed defensive versatility against an all-guard lineup.
 The unsigned senior switched everything and shows fluidity at 6’6”.